econchick/new-coder/docs/_posts/2013-02-03-Part-2-Giantbomb-API.md

 ```

 You should not be scared by the format we requested: `params['format'] = 'json'` – we had some fun with JSON-like parsing in our DataViz tutorial.
-This is basically the format we will get back when we call this method.
+This is the format we will get back when we call this method.

 [The next part will take that JSON data to save as a CSV or generate a plot for us &rarr;]( {{ get_url("Part-3-JSON-Parsing/")}})